In This Article

 These stand-out moisturizing abilities make it a prime ingredient not only for many skincare products, but also haircare and makeup, too.
 “Panthenol is found in many products for many different parts of the body and may already be in the products you’re using,” notes Shah.
 Seriously, do a quick scan of the staples in your daily regimen and we're willing to bet panthenol is in at least a handful of them.
 It has a similar effect on hair as it does on skin, increasing both softness and shine; this is why it commonly pops up in many hair products, particularly conditioners and leave-ins.
 In makeup, it's used for those emollient and moisturizing qualities.
 (FYI, if you don't see panthenol on the ingredient label, look for any one of its other pseudonyms.
 Provitamin B5, butanamide, and d-pantothenyl alcohol are all the same thing.)

 Panthenol also gets big points for being well-tolerated by most.
-The FDA has given it a GRAS rating (generally recognized as safe and effective), and it's an excellent choice for reducing irritation while also improving skin barrier function, says Chilukuri.
+According to Chilukuri, It has a GRAS rating (generally recognized as safe and effective), and it's an excellent choice for reducing irritation while also improving skin barrier function.
 Along with being a great moisturizer, it activates the production of cells that are essential for wound healing and skin barrier-strengthening, he adds.
 (As a quick reminder, the skin barrier is the outermost layer of the skin, playing an essential role in keeping toxins and irritants out, and moisture locked in.)

 Benefits of Panthenol For Skin